Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enabled, Kong will write context-specific details into traces.
+When enabled, Kong writes context-specific details into traces.
 Trace details offer more data about the context of the trace.
 This can significantly increase the size of trace reports.
 Note also that trace details may contain potentially sensitive information, such as raw SQL queries; care should be taken to store